Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 55,659, 17,414 total housing units (homes and apartments), and a median house value of $237,820, Hanford real estate prices are well above average cost compared to national prices.
+With 55,659 people, 17,414 houses or apartments, and a median cost of homes of $246,624, Hanford real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Hanford, accounting for 73.20% of the city's housing units.
 Other types of housing that are prevalent in Hanford include large apartment complexes or high rise apartments ( 12.90%), duplexes, homes converted to apartments or other small apartment buildings ( 9.80%), and a few mobile homes or trailers ( 2.55%).